aws/amazon-documentdb-jdbc-driver/GETTING_STARTED.md

 2. Set up the SSH tunnel.
 See step 3 in section [Setting Up Environment Variables](#setting-up-environment-variables) for command to start SSH port-forwarding tunnel.

 3. Open another terminal window and connect using the `mongo` shell.
-Note that since we are using an SSH tunnel to access the cluster from localhost, the server certificate does not match the hostname.
+Note that since we are using a SSH tunnel to access the cluster from localhost, the server certificate does not match the hostname.
 It is expecting a hostname like `sample-cluster.xxxxxxxxxxxx.us-east-1.docdb.amazonaws.com:27017` not `127.0.0.1:27017`.
 We have to pass the `--tlsAllowInvalidHostnames` flag or the handshake will fail.